Franmil Reyes Player Props: Royals vs. Rangers

-Franmil Reyes -- 2-for-4 with an RBI in his last game -- will be in action for the Kansas City Royals versus the Texas Rangers, with Nathan Eovaldi on the mound, on April 18 at 7:40 PM ET.
+Franmil Reyes -- hitting .276 with a home run, two walks and four RBI in his past 10 games -- will be in action for the Kansas City Royals versus the Texas Rangers, with Martin Perez on the hill, on April 19 at 2:10 PM ET.

-He racked up two hits (going 2-for-4 with an RBI) in his most recent game against the Braves.
+He had a one-hit showing in his previous game (1-for-3) against the Rangers.

 Franmil Reyes Game Info & Props vs. the Rangers